AudioSceneDescriptionFormat/asdf/doc/position-orientation.rst

 To fully specify all three degrees of freedom, the default *up* direction is set to the positive z-axis (which should be an unsurprising choice).
-For specifying arbitrary rotations relative to the default orientation, up to three `Tait--Bryan angles`__ can be specified.
+For specifying arbitrary rotations relative to this default orientation, up to three `Tait--Bryan angles`__ can be specified.
 The first angle (*azimuth*) rotates around the z-axis, the second angle (*elevation*) around the (previously rotated) x-axis